DeepLabCut/DeepLabCut/docs/recipes/ActiveLearning.md

 In the current DeepLabCut implementation, similar strategies are used, for example when sampling from k-means clusters during the frame extraction step, or when doing refinement [[10]](cit_protocols).
 In this DLC AI Residency project, we explored further whether active learning approaches can be useful to improve the performance of a model on new 'out-of-domain' data.

 We focused on the work by Liu *et al.*, 2017 [[3]](cit_liu2017), in which the authors explored sampling the frames in two ways: first, they use an uncertainty score that assesses how uncertain are the model's predictions in a given image.
-Next, they consider an 'influence' metric, that measures how representative an image is whithin the set of unlabelled frames.
+Next, they consider an 'influence' metric, that measures how representative an image is within the set of unlabelled frames.
 They also consider dynamically combining these two criteria over several active learning iterations, and they find that this improved the model's performance on unseen data, and was more efficient than randomly sampling images from the unlabelled set.
 In this project, we explored the implementation of these two approaches in DeepLabCut.

 We used the [Horse-10 dataset](http://horse10.deeplabcut.org/), which contains 8114 frames of 30 diverse thoroughbred horses, with 22 body parts labeled by an expert.
 We defined three shuffles of the data with the following structure: one horse made up the base training set, 9 other horses made up the active learning set (from which we sample frames with different criteria), and the 20 remaining horses constituted the evaluation set.